-Spending more time with your child at home lets you see challenges you weren’t aware of.
+Spending more time with your child at home lets you see challenges you are not aware of.
 Discovering difficulties may not sound like good news, but it creates an opportunity.
 It gives you an idea of skills you can help your child build while you’re together.

 Families are coping with huge changes to routines.
 They’re trying to make the best of distance learning and being stuck at home.
 All of this can be especially challenging for kids who learn and think differently.

 That’s why it’s so important to acknowledge the “tiny victories.”
 Whether your child is staying focused for longer periods of time or finishing a math problem without giving up, a win is a win—and it deserves a celebration.

 What strengths and skills are your children building?

 What strength or skill is your child building at home?